Burglar Bill: Plot summary

 Burglar Bill is a career burglar.
 All of his possessions are stolen items, including the bed he goes to sleep in.
 One night, Burglar Bill comes across a box with holes in, and takes it.
 Upon arriving home, he discovers that within the box is a baby.
 The baby and Burglar Bill end up spending a day together, but when Bill is putting the baby to bed, he hears an intruder downstairs.
 He confronts the burglar, who he discovers is Burglar Betty, and they talk to one another to find they have much in common.
 Bill mentions his new infant friend that he found the night before.
 He introduces Betty to the baby, only for them both to discover that the baby is Betty's (Betty is a widow).
 They both decide to give thievery up and return everything they stole, before getting married and living happily together as a family.

 The Boyhood of Burglar Bill

 The Boyhood of Burglar Bill by Allan Ahlberg was published in 2007.
 It is a middle-grade novel principally about football and friendship set in a Midland town in 1953.
 It is an autobiographical story rather than a true prequel to the picture book.

 Reception

 Janet Ahlberg, winner of two Greenaway Medals, received runner-up for Burglar Bill (1977).

-The book has received mixed reviews on various online bookstores and websites.
-Some readers loved the book's charm and unique story, while others did not see it as being morally acceptable for a young child to read, as the subject of burglary is taken fairly light-heartedly without serious consequences.

-Fan adaptations

-A university project that instructed the recreation of a children's book as a short animated film used Burglar Bill as its subject.
-It was uploaded to YouTube by user Mgcmodels and titled "Burglar Bill Animation.avi".
-The video has attracted nearly 60,000 views since its upload on 10 April 2011.